PS5 restock updates: Track inventory on Twitter, Target, Best Buy and more

-Still, we're here to help you on your quest to find where to buy a PS5, including how to track PS5 restocks on Twitter.
-So bookmark this page and check back often for the latest updates on all things PS5, as we're tracking all the PS5 restocks when they happen.
+However, we're here to help you on your quest to find where to buy a PS5, including how to track PS5 restocks on Twitter.
+Make sure to bookmark this page and check back often for the latest updates on all things PS5, as we're tracking all the PS5 restocks when they happen.

 Where to buy PS5: Check PS5 restock right now